Energy drinks are functional non-alcoholic beverages designed for busy and active people.

-Energy drinks are a type of non-alcoholic beverage, usually containing caffeine, that aim to give you an energy boost during the day.
+Energy drinks are a type of non-alcoholic beverage containing caffeine that aim to give you an energy boost during the day.

-Energy drinks may include other energy boosting ingredients such as:
+Energy drinks may include other ingredients such as:

 - Ginseng, which has been used in traditional Chinese medicine for centuries as a medicinal herb and has reputed benefits such as increased energy, improved memory and stress relief.

 - B Vitamins that help you convert carbohydrates into energy.

 - Guarana, a source of caffeine from the seeds of a South American plant.